RhythmLunatic/aliucord-plugins/README.md

 # Donate

 Like the plugins?
 Support me by donating.
+Donating means I can afford a better laptop and I don't have to write plugins in gedit.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D7Y21A)